Making Sense of the Fight over NYC Jails

 We have yet to find any current programs in the United States focusing exclusively on keeping adults out of pretrial detention if they have been charged with violent felony offenses.
 Such programs are being piloted with young people in Washington, D.C., and elsewhere, but not yet with adults.
 Only one alternative to incarceration program in the country works to keep adults who plead guilty to violent felony offenses out of prison; participants in that Brooklyn-based program, Common Justice, work to repair the harms they have caused others.

-For printing and distribution, Making Sense of the Fight Over NYC Jails.
+For printing and distribution, PDF/print version of Making Sense of the Fight Over NYC Jails.